solonovamax/Qev/README.md

 And now we have this modular bot which allows you to add commands by putting them in the commands package.

 (It actually wasn't 10 hours.
 I managed to do it in like 3, but still.)

+Credit to pikisuperstar for the background used for the !level command.